kangsyahrul/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic Tac Toe with Python
-Tic Tac Toe Game
+Simple Tic Tac Toe game using CLI interface.
+This game is aimed to develope the main logic and compared with AI enabled game.

+This game is still on research.
+Please wait for furthur updates.